ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 -   _User interaction: Do the FAST component's behaviors match the visual design spec?
 When they differ, which approach is preferable and why?_
     -   No additional requirements
 -   _Styling: Does FAST provide APIs to achieve the styling in the visual design spec?_
-    -   FAST API most likely won't be sufficient for creating extra states in spec, will be adressed later on.
+    -   FAST API most likely won't be sufficient for creating extra states in spec, Custom css behaviors for each tooltip state will be added, similar to how .withBehaviors and appearanceBehavior are used in C:\...\nimble-components\src\patterns\button\styles.ts.
+3 different tokens will be used for the backgrounds of the tooltip states- (Light mode has two different states of tooltip backgrounds based on the state of the tooltip, other two modes have the same background colors for all states of tooltips).
+    -   Version of error / information tooltips with icons will also be included.
 -   _Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?_
-    -   Will look at options as building, testing may be difficult because only displayed on hover.
+    -   No additional requirements
 -   _Documentation: Any requirements besides standard Storybook docs and updating the Example Client App demo?_
     -   No additional requirements
 -   _Tooling: Any new tools, updates to tools, code generation, etc?_
     -   No additional requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
-    -   Aria-describedBy recommendation in storybook docs for tooltip for developers
+    -   aria-describedby implementation will eventually need to be fixed- currently only works when tooltip attribute is set to visible
 -   _Globalization: special RTL handling, swapping of icons/visuals, localization, etc._
     -   No additional requirements
 -   _Performance: does the FAST component meet Nimble's performance requirements?_